amirpnf/TP2_java/README.md

 A valid ipv4 IP address is in this form : `xxx.xxx.xxx.xxx` ,
 in which each `xxx` is a number between 0 and 255.

+Now, if we need to print this arrays of bytes, we must make sure not to have any negative value in the printed bytes.
+To achieve this, we'll use **binary mask**, in this case,  **`0xFF`** to ensure all the values are positive.